 Burning mans ‘community’ was, and IS rather anti-raver… They are just not openly hostile any longer – yes you heard me – hostile!

 Let me explain the experience this stems from.
 I first heard of BM in San Diego in 94, with some irony at Narnia a much different ‘music based’ event.
 Much of my set, after finding that I was headed to SF decided to hit ‘The Man’, and we did.
 As I had an inordinate amount of time off that day and age, I volunteered and went early.
 (As I did following as well for a number of years.)

 Anyway, a little correction of view and history is in order.
 And I’ll provide that for you here.
 In ’95 and years prior, were just tagging along, to the “Art Festival” that is BM, 95 being a clear demarcation of that.
 With two clear and distinct camps seperate and litteraly 2 miles away from each other.
 I’ll explain, upon arrival in 95 I got early and full access as a volunteer, as well as insight in the controversy of the time.
-The ‘Art crowd – Organizers’ were sick of the noise, and relagated “Rave Camp” to be at a distance, with a connecting road, and was seperately organized to boot.
+The ‘Art crowd – Organizers’ were sick of the noise, and relagated “Rave Camp” to be at a distance, with a connecting road, and was seperately organized and paid for by an asphalt paving company to boot.